 I'm a big fan of automated saving using the Reverse Budget method.
+Save the required amount first and spend the rest of your paycheque guilt-free.
 The typical Canadian under the age of 30 should be saving at least $562 a month if they want a decent retirement at 65 years old.
 If you're older than 30, you need to save more every month.

 A couple weeks back I shared a Moose Math formula for estimating your minimum monthly savings.

 One of the most powerful advantages of automated saving and investing is that it takes the guesswork and emotions out of the equation.
 When you first start investing, dollar cost averaging into a broad ETF like XAW.TO or a Growth/Balanced Portfolio is the way to go.
 It gets you used to the investment process and movements in the stock markets.